LeadSimple/buildium/docs/VendorsApi.md

   email: 'email_example', # String | Filters results to any vendor whose email *contains* the specified value.
   website: 'website_example', # String | Filters results to any vendor whose website *contains* the specified value.
   name: 'name_example', # String | Filters results to any vendor whose name *contains* the specified value.
-  insuranceexpiration: 'None', # String | Filters results to any vendor whose insurance will expire in the specified date range.
+  insuranceexpiration: 'Expired', # String | Filters results to any vendor whose insurance will expire in the specified date range.
   phone: 'phone_example', # String | Filters results to any vendor who has a phone number that *contains* the specified value.
   lastupdatedfrom: Time.parse('2013-10-20T19:20:30+01:00'), # Time | Filters results to any vendors that were updated on or after the specified date.
 The value must be in UTC and formatted as YYYY-MM-DDTHH:MM:SSZ.
   lastupdatedto: Time.parse('2013-10-20T19:20:30+01:00'), # Time | Filters results to any vendors that were updated on or before the specified date.
 The value must be in UTC and formatted as YYYY-MM-DDTHH:MM:SSZ.